josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 Add private CSS styles to `hero-search.component.css` as listed in the [final code review](#herosearchcomponent) below.

-As the user types in the search box, an input event binding calls the component's `search()` method with the new search box value.
+As the user types in the search box, an input event binding calls the `search()` method of the component with the new search box value.

 <a id="asyncpipe"></a>